True Cost

 How Much Do You Need to Retire?

-The most common answer is 25× your annual spending — the foundation of the 4% rule.
-If you plan to spend $60,000 per year, you'd need $1.5 million.
-But this single number hides enormous variation.
-It assumes a 30-year retirement, no Social Security, no pension, and no state income tax.
 In reality, a 65-year-old couple with $1,200/month in combined Social Security benefits needs far less in savings than a single 55-year-old with no guaranteed income.
 The right answer is personal — which is why this calculator models your specific situation across 1,000 possible futures instead of returning a single number.

 How Monte Carlo Simulation Works

 Instead of assuming your portfolio earns exactly 7% every year, Monte Carlo simulation draws from a realistic distribution of annual returns.
-The stock market has averaged about 9.5% annually since 1928, but with a standard deviation of about 17% — meaning two-thirds of years fall between −7.5% and +26.5%.
-We run 1,000 independent sequences, each drawing random annual returns from this distribution for every year of your retirement.
-Some sequences hit a 2008-style crash early; others enjoy a 1990s-style bull run.
-The fraction of sequences where your portfolio survives to your planning age is your probability of success.
+The stock market has averaged ~9.5% annually since 1928, but with a standard deviation of ~17% — two-thirds of years fall between −7.5% and +26.5%.

 The Best Age to Claim Social Security

 For someone with a full retirement age (FRA) of 67, claiming at 62 permanently reduces benefits by 30%.
-Claiming at 70 permanently increases them by 24% above FRA — a 77% difference between earliest and latest claiming.
-If your FRA benefit is $2,000/month, that's $1,400 at 62 vs. $2,480 at 70.
+Claiming at 70 permanently increases them by 24% above FRA — a 77% total difference.
+For most people, delaying is the highest-return, lowest-risk move available.

 Tax-Smart Retirement Withdrawals